Alopecia areata

 • Corticosteroid tablets.
 High doses of steroid tablets may be effective in regrowth of the hair in moderate to severe cases, especially early on in their disease.
 However, there is a risk of relapse of hair loss once treatment is stopped.
 Long-term use of steroid tablets is not recommended.
 This is due to potential side effects including raised blood pressure, diabetes, stomach ulcers, cataracts, and osteoporosis as well as weight gain.

-• Janus Kinase (JAK) inhibitors.
+• Oral JAK inhibitors.
 Oral JAK inhibitors are the first class of tablet treatments (taken by mouth) licensed for the treatment of severe alopecia areata.
 JAK inhibitors are immunomodulatory drugs.
 This means that they work by blocking a group of proteins in the body called Janus kinases (JAKs).
 JAK proteins are part of our immune system and play a role in causing inflammation.
 By blocking JAKs, these medicines dampen down the immune system to help reduce inflammation and the symptoms of alopecia areata.

 JAK inhibitors carry a risk of infection as a side effect.
 Tofacitinib can be used to treat patients for other conditions beyond alopecia areata.
 When tofacitinib has been used in some of these contexts (for example, to treat people with rheumatoid arthritis), it has been linked with higher rates of heart-related events, cancers, blood clots and serious infections.
 Although it is very unclear whether people treated with tofacitinib or other JAK inhibitors for AA will also be at elevated risk of these conditions, the regulatory authorities have nevertheless issued a ‘box warning’ for doctors and patients to be cautious when using JAK inhibitors for any condition.